 Types.
 There are two types of variances: administrative variances and Hearing Examiner variances.

 Administrative variance.
-An application to reduce a standard buffer width by 50% or less is an administrative variance.
+An application to reduce a standard shoreline buffer width by more than 25% but no greater than 50% is an administrative variance.

 Hearing Examiner variance.
 Any other variance application, e.g. for relief from specific bulk, dimensional, or performance standards of this SMP, is a Hearing Examiner variance.